 o Abstract: Is the abstract informative?
 Does it contain information about the hypotheses, the research questions, the methods employed and their relevance?

 o Full paper: Do the authors properly reflect on the achieved performance of the proposed methods or procedures?
 Are facts and interpretation duly separated?
 Are results assessed in a qualitative and quantitative way?
 Are the interpretations and conclusions justified by the data?

-- Relevance: Does the subject fit within the call for papers?
+o Full paper and Abstract: Does the subject fit within the call for papers?
 Do the results have a practical relevance?
 Will results impact other research?

 o Full paper: Is the paper well written and well structured?
 Are figures well readable?
 Are the references complete?
 Is the paper formatted according to the author guidelines?